-- taxable purpose proportion of the termination value of low cost assets disposed of for which an immediate deduction has been claimed, and - if the closing pool balance of the STS pool is less than zero, the amount below zero, and - assessable balancing adjustment amounts on the disposal of depreciating assets not subject to the STS depreciation rules.
+- taxable purpose proportion of the termination value of low-cost assets disposed of for which an immediate deduction has been claimed - if the closing pool balance of a small business pool is less than zero, the amount below zero, and - assessable balancing adjustment amounts on the disposal of depreciating assets not subject to the small business entity depreciation rules.

-Show any deductible balancing adjustment amounts on the disposal of depreciating assets not subject to the STS depreciation rules as expense subtractions at B Expense reconciliation adjustments.
+Show any deductible balancing adjustment amounts on the disposal of depreciating assets not subject to the small business entity depreciation rules as expense subtractions at B Expense reconciliation adjustments.

-Prepaid expenses
+Prepaid expenses (immediate deduction)

-STS taxpayers are entitled to an immediate deduction for prepaid expenses if the expenditure is incurred for a period of service not exceeding 12 months and the eligible service period ends on or before the last day of the next year of income.
+Small business entities are entitled to an immediate deduction for prepaid expenses if the expenditure is incurred for a period of service not exceeding 12 months and the eligible service period ends on or before the last day of the next year of income.
 If the eligible service period is more than 12 months, or ends after the next year of income, you must apportion the deduction for the expenditure over the eligible service period or 10 years, whichever is less.
 The immediate deduction under this 12-month rule does not apply to expenditure incurred under a tax shelter agreement except where it is for certain expenditure incurred under a plantation forestry managed agreement.
-For more information, see Deductions for prepaid expenses 2007.
-If expense labels include prepaid expenses that differ from the amounts allowable as deductions in the 2006-07 income year, make the reconciliation adjustment at
+For more information, see Deductions for prepaid expenses 2008.
+If expense labels include prepaid expenses that differ from the amounts allowable as deductions in the 2007-08 income year, make the reconciliation adjustment at B Expense reconciliation adjustments.